The House of Arsacid Falls to the House of Sasan – Part 2

 A half-mina weight (248 g.), bearing the name of king Shulgi.
 (Public Domain)

 The amount of men capable of being conscripted varied.
-A city-state, including the surrounding territory under the local king’s control, with a population roughly between 30,000 to 35,000 people could field an army between 4,000 and 5,000 men during an emergency.
-However, the men conscripted into service were not capable of fighting on a professional level, for training, organizing, and disciplining the men to enable them to fight as a cohesive unit would have taken far too long.
+A city-state, including the surrounding territory under the local king’s control, with roughly 30,000 to 35,000 people, could field an army of between 4,000 and 5,000 men during an emergency.
+However, the men conscripted into service could not fight professionally, and training, organizing, and disciplining the men to enable them to fight as a cohesive unit would have taken far too long.
 The training of a conscript was very short and rudimentary in both arms and tactics.

 The Professional